-Zongwe Binesikwe Crystal A. Hardy is a Two-Spirit Anishinaabe storyteller, writer and spiritual artist (they/she) from Thunder Bay, Ontario.
+Zongwe Binesikwe is a 2-Spirit Anishinaabe storyteller and spiritual artist (they/she) from Thunder Bay, Ontario.
 They are from the Bear Clan and their home community is Binnjitiwaabik Zaaging Anishinaabek Rocky Bay First Nation.

-They create social change through storytelling by producing and hosting two healing podcasts: Under the Same Stars and Nokomis Speaks.
-Find their creative writing published in GBR Publishing’s “Lighting the North”and “She’s No Longer Silent” and the upcoming release of GCW Publishing’s “She Moves Mountains".
+They produce and host two healing podcasts: Under the Same Stars and Nokomis Speaks (currently being re-developed).
+Their creative writing, including poetry can be found in GBR Publishing’s “Lighting the North”and “She’s No Longer Silent” and GCW Publishing’s “She Moves Mountains".